Official statistics

 Get these results as spreadsheets

-Due to a survey administration error in NSS 2023, question 28 ('overall satisfaction') was not asked of the majority of survey respondents from Glasgow Caledonian University (GCU).
-We have therefore replaced the GCU results with the Scottish sector average and we have not published results for subject-level GCU populations for this question in NSS 2023.
-The most recent overall satisfaction data for GCU can be found under question 27 of the NSS 2022 results.
+Due to a survey administration error, question 28 ('overall satisfaction') was not asked of the majority of survey respondents from Glasgow Caledonian University (GCU).
+We therefore replaced the GCU results with the Scottish sector average and did not publish results for subject-level GCU populations for this question in NSS 2023.
 The error was not the fault of the provider and does not reflect on the quality of the provider.
-No other providers or questions were affected by this error.
-Read the quality report for more details.

 Using the data and dashboard